Turee/kickstart-your-graphql-api-with-hasura/readme.md

     It seems that there are couple of programming language extension for Postgres: [plv8](https://github.com/plv8/plv8) V8 javascript engine, [pgmoon](https://github.com/leafo/pgmoon) and [PL/Java](https://tada.github.io/pljava/).
 These solutions will probably have their own limitations.

 2.  **Webhook callbacks.** In Hasura, it's possible to add [webhooks](https://hasura.io/event-triggers) that react to database events.
-This allows you to do some async business logic like sending notifications and updating search indices, etc. You can even use [Hasura subscriptions](https://docs.hasura.io/1.0/graphql/manual/subscriptions/index.html) to listen for changes.
+This allows you to do some async business logic like sending notifications or updating search indices.
+You can use [subscriptions](https://docs.hasura.io/1.0/graphql/manual/subscriptions/index.html) to keep the client up to date.

     We could have used this pattern in our pizza-api as well.
 We could have added a webhook callback to our microservice, which would have updated the database row (ie. payment status).
 Client would have received the update through a GraphQL subscription.

 3.  **GraphQL Schema Stitching.** This is what we used in the example.
 This approach allows full control of the endpoint implementation.
 You can for example return an error if some side effect fails.